How it works

 Lifetime hardware warranty

-Our solar-powered collars & towers have been designed for durability throughout the seasons.
+Our solar-powered collars and towers have been designed for durability throughout the seasons.
 But, if a collar or tower does break, we’ll replace it as part of your subscription*.

-*We’ll replace any collars or towers damaged by weather or natural cattle behaviour.
+*We’ll replace any collars or towers damaged by weather or natural cattle behavior.

 Product innovation